The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Application

-The linear combination $\boldsymbol{\gamma}_{\text{M},j}^\top \boldsymbol{m}_i$ defines the \emph{national main-effects} component of the model, capturing variability in $y_i$ through $\boldsymbol{m}_i$, composed of both individual-level and municipality-level covariates.
-This component includes first-order effects (e.g., the marginal impact of having a chronic condition or of being exposed to the average level of municipal pollution) as well as second-order interactions (e.g., the joint effect of chronic disease status and residence in a mountain municipality).
-The coefficients in $\boldsymbol{\gamma}_{\text{M},j}$ are assumed to be homogeneous across the country, capturing the main sources of variability between individuals.
+The linear combination $\boldsymbol{\beta}_{\text{M},j}^\top \boldsymbol{m}_i$ defines the \emph{national-effects} component of the model, which captures variability in $y_i$ through $\boldsymbol{m}_i$.
+The vector $\boldsymbol{m}_i$ comprises both individual-level, municipality-level covariates and the interactions.
+The coefficients $\boldsymbol{\beta}_{\text{M},j}$ are assumed to be homogeneous across the country, capturing the main sources of between-individual variability.
 Such variability arises both from individual characteristics and contextual factors (captured by information on municipalities).
-The inclusion of second-order interactions further accommodates heterogeneity in contextual risk effects.
+Including second-order interactions further accounts for heterogeneity in contextual risk effects.
 In particular, variation in municipality-level exposures (e.g., pollution, type of municipality) may yield differential impacts conditional on individual-level attributes (e.g., education, economic status), holding other factors fixed.
-These interaction terms quantify subgroup-specific sensitivities to environmental risks and capture systematic effect modification across the population, potentially reflecting differences in vulnerability or awareness.
+These interaction terms quantify subgroup-specific sensitivities to environmental risks and capture systematic effect modification across the population, which may reflect differences in vulnerability or awareness.